Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 - For comfort, you can bring your own comforter or a cheap foam pad.
 Bring along your sleeping bag.

 - Carry a can of corned beef which has all the protein and fat that you need for all those hard trekking.

 - Camps are provided in the package.
 But if you want to bring your own personal lightweight camp then that will be a plus.

 - Make sure you bring food that gives you energy, such as power bar, chocolates, sugar sweets and snack regularly to keep your energy level high.

 - Keep hydrated as it will be quite a long hike from one place to another.
-Do not wait till you’re thirsty to stop for a drink.
-Bring at least two bottle of water.
+Do not wait untill you’re thirsty to stop for a drink.
+Bring at least two bottles of water.